 Mrs T Gibbons is a Director of the Investment Adviser.
-Mr M J Harvey and Mr A Hopkin are Directors of Continental Management Limited, the Secretary, Directors of Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, and Directors of, and directly and indirectly hold shares in, the Investment Adviser.
+Mr M J Harvey and Mr A Hopkin are Directors of Continental Management Limited, the Secretary, Directors of Continental Sponsors Ltd., the sponsoring broker on the Bermuda Stock Exchange, Directors of Global Fund Services Ltd., the Bermuda Administrator and directly and indirectly hold shares in, the Investment Adviser.
 Mr K Gundle is a shareholder of, and Vice President of Information with, the Investment Adviser.
-Mr M J Harvey is a Director of Global Fund Services Ltd., the Bermuda Administrator.
 Mr D R Cottingham is a Director of, and directly and indirectly holds shares in, the Investment Adviser.

 The Investment Adviser owns all of the Sponsor Shares of the Company.
-The Investment Adviser is also the sponsor, adviser and investment manager to a number of other investment companies and the Directors of the Company and the Investment Adviser may serve as Directors of such Companies.
+The Investment Adviser is also the sponsor, adviser and investment manager to a number of other investment companies and the Directors of the Company and the Investment Adviser may serve as Directors of such companies.